tm9k1/warmup/README.md

 2. [ ] Merge the branch `final_feature` into `master`.
 3. [ ] Rebase the branch `feature01` on `master` again.
 4. [ ] Make a PR to upstream (ie the repo your forked) to merge `feature01` of your fork into `feature01` of upstream.

+## Brownie Points

+- [ ] Make **verified** commits.
+Read more [here](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).

+NOTE : This is a simple exercise, please do make sure you complete the exercise first.